sskoul/sskoul.github.io/_pages/about.md

 Research
 ======

 I am interested on the mathematical foundations of Game Theory, Machine Learning and Optimization.
+I am particularly interested in designing and analyzing decision-making algorithms in multi-agent strategic settings such as markets or traffic systems.

 News
 ======